3. Find a supervisor

 It is important that you do not nominate a supervisor unless they have agreed, in principle, to supervise your research.
 Your nominated supervisor must be a current UniSA academic staff member.
 Note that finding a supervisor is one of the first steps in applying for a research degree, and does not guarantee that you will be offered a place, or that you will be offered a scholarship.

-Applicants to UniSA Business should initially review UniSA Business Research Topics for a list of prearranged topics and supervisors.
+Applicants should initially review the research topics and projects page for a list of prearranged topics and supervisors.

 Find a supervisor